TonyGrif/odu-cs471-notes/Mass Storage/Storage Devices.md

+---
+tags:
+  - Mass-Storage
+---
 # Magnetic Disks
-Magnetic disks contain multiple disk platters that store information by recording it magnetically.
+Magnetic disks are used for computer [[Storage Access | storage]].
+They contain multiple disk platters that store information by recording it magnetically.
 A read-write head moves above each platter for data access.
 Each platter is logically divided into circular tracks that are subdivided into sectors.
 ## Random-Access Time
 This is the time to move the disk head to the correct position and is determined by:
 1. Seek Time: time to move disk arm to cylinder